 Requirements for Participation in the Final Exam

 All students are required to participate in the exercise classes.
 Every week, there will be an assignment sheet that will be handed out one week in advance.
 This sheet has to be prepared by every student and will be discussed in class.
-There are two different types of exercise tasks: theoretical tasks and a programming task.
+There are two different types of assignments: theoretical tasks and programming assignments.
 The programming assignments can be solved in small groups of up to three students and must be sent in before the respective deadline.
 Prerequisites for a written exam and a 'Schein' is fulfillment of the following criteria:

-- at least 66% of votes for all theoretical tasks,
+- at least 66% of votes for all other exercise tasks and

 - at least two presentations of a solution in front of the class.